When Is the Best Time

-The best time to visit Vanuatu is the dry season, from May to October.
+From May to October, the dry season is the best time to visit Vanuatu.
 Occasional rain occurs.
-Day temps are pleasant, below 30°C and nights slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.
+Day temps are pleasant, below 30°C, and nights are slightly below 20°C. Therefore, if you wish to watch the famous land diving custom, I highly recommend May and June, the beginning of the dry season.

 Usually, Land Diving is held for 30-40 people, but the audiences increase if it’s presented for cruise ship guests.
 There is much space for everybody to sit and stand around the diving tower.
 Due to the limited number of seats and flights available, you will always sit in the first row to attend this cultural spectacle from an ancient time.

 Best Months to Visit